 Religion (Buddhism), Philosophy and Ethics

 Religion, Philosophy & Ethics explores major, fundamental questions concerning concepts and teachings such as: considering the meaning and purpose of life from a range of perspectives, arguments for and against the existence of God and issues in practical ethics.

-- Buddhism: the study of religious beliefs and practices; you will examine Buddhist teachings and beliefs; different schools of Buddhism such as Theravada, Mahayana, Zen and Triratna; Buddhist values and ethics; Key figures in modern and ancient Buddhism, important texts and Buddhist practices such as meditation.
+Buddhism:the study of religious beliefs and practices; you will examine Buddhist teachings and beliefs; different schools of Buddhism such as Theravada, Mahayana, Zen and Triratna; Buddhist values and ethics; Key figures in modern and ancient Buddhism, important texts and Buddhist practices such as meditation.

-- Philosophy of religion; you will consider arguments for the existence of God; the problems of evil and suffering; the nature and influence of religious experience; philosophical analysis of religious language; beliefs about life after death; psychological and atheistic view of religion as well as debates between religion and science.
+you will consider arguments for the existence of God; the problems of evil and suffering; the nature and influence of religious experience; philosophical analysis of religious language; beliefs about life after death; psychological and atheistic view of religion as well as debates between religion and science.

 - Grade 5 in GCSE English.